techidaily/site-win11-tips/source/_posts/practical-guide-to-disregarding-false-security-alarms-in-chrome.md

  If you still experience the problem under discussion after applying the fixes listed above, you should ensure your device has not been infected, causing it to behave abnormally.
 It's possible for malware hidden inside your device to prevent Chrome from downloading files.
 So, you should make sure that's not the case here.

  Run a malware scan to rule out this possibility.
-While you can use any third-party antivirus software to scan your device for threats, we recommend[running Microsoft Defender's offline scan](https://www.makeuseof.com/how-to-remove-malware-using-microsoft-defenders-offline-scan/) for complete virus removal.
+While you can use any third-party antivirus software to scan your device for threats, we recommend [running Microsoft Defender's offline scan](https://www.makeuseof.com/how-to-remove-malware-using-microsoft-defenders-offline-scan/) for complete virus removal.

 ## Get Rid of the "Failed - Virus Detected" Error in Chrome for Windows